View in portrait for best experience

 Fiduciary duty is the legal responsibility to put another party’s best interests before your own.
 A commonly cited example is the attorney-client relationship: a lawyer has a fiduciary duty to act in a way that puts their client’s interests first.

-In the financial world, an advisor who is a fiduciary must act in your best interest.
+In the financial world, financial advisors that are fiduciaries must act in your best interest.
 They cannot, for example, recommend an investing strategy that would benefit them over you.
 A fiduciary financial advisor must adhere to certain practices, including:

 • Minimizing conflicts of interest and disclosing any potential conflicts of interest to their clients